 5.5 To hold meetings, seminars symposiums, workshops or conferences;

 5.6 To apply for and acquire any licenses or permits necessary by Te Rōpū Whakahau.

 5.7 To open and operate trading and savings bank accounts.
 The signatures of such accounts shall be as decided from time to time by Ngā Kaiwhakahau, but shall be no fewer than two.

 5.8 To acquire by purchase, take on lease, or otherwise acquire any real or personal property as required to carry out the objects of Te Rōpū Whakahau.

-5.9 To sell, exchange, maintain, improve, lease, hire, mortgage, dispose of, manage, control, invest, reserve, or otherwise deal with and turn to account any real or personal property of Te Rōpū Whakahau as required solely toward the promotion of the objects of Te Rōpū Whakahau.
+5.9 To sell, exchange, maintain, improve, lease, hire, mortgage, dispose of, manage, control, invest, reserve, or otherwise deal with and turn to account any real or personal property of Te Rōpū Whakahau as required solely toward the promotion of the objectives of Te Rōpū Whakahau;

 5.10 To borrow or raise money by any means and upon such conditions as Te Rōpū Whakahau may deem fit as required solely towards the promotion of the goals of Te Rōpū Whakahau.

 5.11 To assist any charity or charitable purpose in Aotearoa by such financial or other means as Te Rōpū Whakahau may deem fit.

 5.12 To appoint trustees of all or any of the funds or property of Te Rōpū Whakahau and to vest such funds or property in such trustees.